Inventory Management (CPE Course)

 - Cite the types of inventory, and the need for reorder points, safety stock, and economic order quantities.

-- Note the manner in which inventory can be incorporated into a company’s competitive strategy, and the situations in which certain strategies should be employed.
+- State the manner in which inventory can be incorporated into a company’s competitive strategy, and the situations in which certain strategies should be employed.

 - Identify the policies that should be used to control inventory, and the situations in which they should be used.